finalyards/ZOO-esp32/comms/ble/README.md

 # Bluetooth Low Energy

-Exposing an ESP32 device via the [Bluetooth Low Energy](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/introduction) (Adafruit) protocol.
+Exposing an ESP32 device via the *Bluetooth Low Energy* protocol.

 **Background**

-The BLE protocol is completely separate from "Bluetooth Classic" (which can co-exists with it).
-The "LE" protocol allows the radio to be switched on and off, saving power.
+The BLE protocol is independent of the "Classic" Bluetooth stack (which continues to co-exist with it).
+Some devices (like ESP32's and Nordic Semiconductor's only support BLE, not the "classic" profiles).

+The "LE" stack is intended for **fitness**, **home automation** and **internet-of-things** use cases, i.e. anywhere where battery powered devices with non-frequent charging opportunities abound.

 ## Requirements

 An ESP32-C6 or ESP32-C3 devkit (with [JTAG-USB cable added](https://docs.espressif.com/projects/esp-idf/en/stable/esp32c3/api-guides/usb-serial-jtag-console.html) for C3).
+No wiring required.

 Test this by: